momentohq/public-dev-docs/docs/develop/guides/building-and-deploying-topics-listeners-on-aws.md

     - Consider how you’ll store your Momento auth token for retrieval by your listener application.
     - We recommend using AWS Secrets Manager to store and retrieve your token.
     - You can cache your secret in memory to reduce Secrets Manager cost.
-    - See [here](./../basics/working-with-momento-auth-tokens) for more on Momento auth tokens.
+    - See [here](/develop/authentication) for more on Momento authentication.
 - Runtime selection (AWS App Runner only)
     - Ensure the runtime is supported on AWS App Runner and the Momento SDK.
 - Infrastructure as code